AdeelH/pytorch-multi-class-focal-loss/README.md

 # Multi-class Focal Loss

-An implementation of Focal Loss, as described in the RetinaNet paper, https://arxiv.org/abs/1708.02002, generalized to the multi-class case.
+An (unofficial) implementation of Focal Loss, as described in the RetinaNet paper, https://arxiv.org/abs/1708.02002, generalized to the multi-class case.

 It is essentially an enhancement to cross-entropy loss and is useful for classification tasks when there is a large class imbalance.
 It has the effect of underweighting easy examples.